 However, in addition to the above, the UK government has issued guidance asking local authorities to assist people with NRPF in finding shelter and other support during the pandemic.

 As a result of current restrictions, courts in Scotland have made changes to the way they operate at this time and they will only deal with urgent hearings.
+We have answers to your questions about the courts here.

 What constitutes ‘urgent’ will have to be decided on a case-by-case basis.
 The court has specified the work they consider as ‘urgent', means that solicitors can still assist you in seeking urgent protective orders (such as interim interdicts) and any necessary and urgent orders related to child contact and residence.

 Interim interdicts are a temporary court order that forbids your abuser from doing certain things.
 You can find out more about this on Shelter Scotland’s website.
+Another option are exclusion orders, which we explain in detail here.

 This depends on the child contact arrangements in place and various factors.
 We have published answers to common questions around child contact here.

 If you have questions about your specific situation, contact your solicitor if you already have one.
 Alternatively, you can call our legal helpline for information or advice.
-We are also offering urgent legal appointments if you need to get specific legal advice.

 This will depend on whether it is a criminal or civil court case, and whether it is urgent.